falaki 4 months ago

 I rate your claim that "This article is conflating language and ancestry" as false, and I award you no points.

-• falaki 5 hours ago
+• falaki 4 months ago

 This article's confusion is where it states "half the human beings alive today are descended from the Yamnaya."
 He thinks because half of the world population speaks an Indo-European language, and because the original speakers of the Proto-Indo-European languages were the Yamnaya culture (as Reich's research suggests), then half of the world population are descendants of the Yamnaya culture.